 History buffs can delve into The Hague’s rich history and charm at the Binnenhof, or explore the city centre and marvel at the magnificent medieval buildings.
-After that why not take some time to stroll the beaches of Scheveningen and take in some sea air.
+After that why not take some time to stroll the beaches of Scheveningen and take in some fresh sea air.
 Whatever your interests, there’s plenty of amazing new experiences to enjoy when you visit The Hague.

-While the Netherlands is known for its medieval architecture, one of the most important sights in The Hague is relatively new: it’s Peace Palace.
+While the Netherlands is known for its medieval architecture, one of the most important sights in The Hague is relatively new: the Peace Palace.
 A centre for international law and justice, the Peace Palace is the perfect place to celebrate peace and admire amazing architecture.
 Visitors can tour the palace on a number of weekends throughout the year, and the Visitors Centre’s exhibition is open all-year round.

 At Madurodam, you can tour the Netherlands in one afternoon.
 The theme park has shrunk the country’s most admired attractions to dollhouse-sized miniatures.
 It’s also thoroughly interactive: kids can man the Delta Works network of dams, sluices, locks, dykes, levees and storm surge barriers, create electrical energy from wind or learn more about trains.
 Madurodam is not just for youngsters – with scale models of architectural wonders such as Utrecht’s Rietveld Schröder House or Gouda’s town hall, everyone can find something to enjoy.

 As the King’s working palace, the Noordeinde Palace is certainly regal — but it wasn’t always so, as the building was first built as a medieval farmhouse, which was converted into a private residence in the 16th century.
 It changed hands (and appearance) many times over the years, resulting in the impressive sight it is today.
 Visitors can roam the gardens for free, and tours inside the palace have recently started to be allowed, though only in the summer months.

 People might not expect the coast of the Netherlands to feature beautiful beaches, so a trip to Scheveningen will be a surprise to first-time visitors, but Scheveningen’s coastline is certainly spectacular.
-Scheveningen itself encompasses a large inland portion of The Hague, including lush forests and Madurodam, but it’s the beaches that get the attention.
+Scheveningen itself encompasses a large inland portion of The Hague, including lush forests and Madurodam, but it is the beaches that get the attention.
 The pier is where you’ll find most of the action: featuring markets offering artisanal and handmade goods, special events, rides, and plenty of places to shop and eat.

 Combine a love of nature and a love of art with a visit to the Panorama Mesdag, the oldest panorama – or cylindrical painting – still on display in its original location.
 Painted by Hendrik Willem Mesdag, the panorama depicts a 360-degree view of the sea, dunes and village of Scheveningen in the 19th century.
 With faux-terrain surrounding the base of the panorama, you’ll almost believe you’ve travelled back in time.

 A trip to The Hague is not complete without a visit to the Binnenhof, the famous medieval building complex which houses the Dutch parliament.
-The Binnenhof includes several notable sights, including the Ridderzaal — the 13th century manor that now serves as a royal meeting place — and Hofvijver, a large pond from where The Hague grew into the city it is today.
+The Binnenhof includes several notable sights, including the Ridderzaal — the 13th-century manor that now serves as a royal meeting place — and Hofvijver, a large pond from where The Hague grew into the city it is today.

 The Hague is a long way from Japan, but that hasn’t stopped the city being home to one of the most beautiful Japanese gardens in the world.
 First built in the early 20th century by Lady Daisy, owner of the Clingendael estate where the garden is located, the small bridges, lanterns, pavilion and several plants were brought back from one of her many journeys to Japan.
 If you do want to visit bear in mind the garden is only open during two short periods in the spring and autumn.

 This L-shaped street, lined with leafy linden trees planted by Emperor Charles V, is one of The Hague’s most historic streets.
 Centuries ago it was the choice place to live for statesmen and nobles; now, it’s where visitors go to gaze at the stately homes, attend world-famous events and festivals, explore its many markets and rub shoulders with the locals.

 Sightseeing in The Hague works up an appetite — so head over to the Plein, the famous town square right next to the Binnenhof.
-A statue of William of Orange is the square’s centrepiece, and it’s surrounded by dozens of lunch spots, cafes and restaurants that are frequented by government officials and residents.
+A statue of William of Orange is the square’s centrepiece, and it’s surrounded by dozens of lunch spots, cafés and restaurants that are frequented by government officials and residents.
 Be sure to stay after sundown, when the clubs turn down the lights and turn up the music.

-You won’t see many towering skyscrapers in The Hague, but The Hague Tower is not just The Hague’s tallest building, but one of the tallest building in the Netherlands.
-Modelled after the Flatiron Building in New York City, the building is an imposing sight, with gleaming windows reflecting the sunlight, and the view from the top affords spectacular views of the city.
+You won’t see many towering skyscrapers in The Hague, but The Hague Tower is not just The Hague’s tallest building, but one of the tallest buildings in the Netherlands.
+Modelled after the Flatiron Building in New York City, the building is an imposing sight, with gleaming windows reflecting the sunlight.
+The view from the top affords spectacular views of the city.